TechWithTara/Python-website/README.md

 # Python-website
-Python website with Tara Tech
+Python website with Tara Tech.. learn and earn